And 16 Writer’s Quotes To Accompany These Summaries

 Enough nerve to remain patient, sprinkled with loads of self-determination and optimism can beat the odds.
 I can’t say for now (as I am writing this post) if I’ll finally become an official writer; but I’ll continue to push forward, I just got to thrive on these nerves until I see the end of it.

-I knew nothing about blogging, and writing fiction or poems.
-I wandered in a realm that didn’t seem to be where I ought to be, but as I wondered on that pathway filled of strange creatures and trees of unknown colours, on gravels that grew into things unknown, of Misty seas, and everything conceivable through the imagination, I knew that it was there that I belonged, in this world filled of ideas and feelings that need and want to shoot into reality.
+I knew nothing about blogging, writing fiction or poems, I wandered in a realm where I didn’t seem to be where I ought to be; but as I wandered on that pathway filled of strange creatures and trees of unknown colours, on gravels that grew into things unknown, of misty seas, and everything conceivable through the imagination, I knew that it was there that I belonged, in this world filled of ideas and feelings that need and want to shoot into reality.

 These first drafts of mine were so horrible that at some stage of drafting I completely lost faith in what I was doing.
 I did not understand why what I was writing didn’t look like all of these great books I read.
 And it’s only afterwards that I came to understand that what I first wrote were only some kind of a rough summary of my stories, poems or personal essays, and that it was only through the endless rewrites that what I wrote really take shape.
 In fact, the first process of writing is actually writing.

 A little bit of writing everyday can lead to a book.
-A little bit of writing everyday can lead to a blog filled of contents that you are proud of.
-Write for yourself first, write for the sake of freeing these ideas from that dark dungeon, just write and the rest shall follow.
+A little bit of writing everyday can lead to a blog filled with contents that you are proud of.
+Write for yourself first, write for the sake of freeing these ideas from that dark dungeon, just write, and the rest shall follow.